 Filed under: News items

-Filed under: News items, Warcraft Movie
+Filed under: News items, Warlords of Draenor

-Filed under: Analysis / Opinion, Blizzard, News items, Warlords of Draenor
+Filed under: News items, Interviews

 I am completely inundated at work - I can't remember EVER having this much on my plate at once - and so, WoW is taking a back seat for the moment.
 Probably another month or so of this level of crazy.
 I'll be on when I can!